- This pattern is consistent within the whole body of evidence in the present study.

 - Its Victorian heritage is in evidence in the grand frontages that line the sea front and perch on the chalky cliffs.

-turn state's (or British King's or Queen's) evidence
+turn King's (or Queen's or US state's) evidence

-- Law (Of a criminal) give information in court against one’s partners in order to receive a less severe punishment oneself.Example sentences
+- Law (Of a criminal) give information in court against one’s partners in order to receive a less severe punishment: in exchange for not being prosecuted he agreed to turn Queen’s evidenceMore example sentences

 - Two of his codefendants confessed to their parts in the robbery, and one codefendant turned state's evidence in return for a reduced sentence.